 (Better not mention Tony.)

 Corbyn and his crew don't deserve to be mentioned in the same breath as any of these political leaders.
 Corbyn can't lead his supporters, let alone his party.
 God forbid our country.
-His activists aren't even bothered about leading their communities - they just shout and 'organise' aka - stab in the back and preach a perverted politics that blurs the lines between challenge and harassment and legitimate protest and anti-semitism.
+His activists aren't even bothered about leading their communities - they just shout and preach a perverted politics that blurs the lines between challenge and harassment and legitimate protest and anti-semitism.

 This cabinet - and this party - will lose, again, and Britain will be worse off.